 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

 Calculation of turnover

 - Turnovers are calculated for the entire group of companies under the same ultimate control.
-While turnovers, including consolidated turnovers, are calculated according to accepted accounting principles, the question of which entities will be brought into account and included in the consolidated turnovers of the group is set according to antitrust laws.
-That is, all entities controlled by the same ultimate controlling owner, according to the definition of "control" under Israeli Antitrust Law, will be brought into account, regardless of whether their turnovers are consolidated under accepted accounting principles;
+While turnovers, including consolidated turnovers, are calculated according to accepted accounting principles, the question of which entities will be brought into account and included in the consolidated turnovers of the group is set according to Competition laws.
+That is, all entities controlled by the same ultimate controlling owner, according to the definition of "control" under Israeli Competition Law, will be brought into account, regardless of whether their turnovers are consolidated under accepted accounting principles;

 - Turnovers are calculated for Israel only, and based on accepted accounting principles.
 In other words – if an entity's turnover is brought into account, the relevant figure will normally be the sales turnover as it appears in its financial reports;

 - The relevant turnovers are the turnovers in the financial year preceding the transaction; i.e. if a transaction occurs during 2019, the relevant turnover will be the 2018 turnover;